Abandoned & Little-Known Airfields:

 A 1942 aerial view looking south at Treasure Island (National Archives photo),

-showing the seaplane hangars at the far end,
+showing the seaplane hangars at the south end,

-and the landplane runway on the near end, with a blimp on the right side of the airfield.
+and the landplane runway on the north end, with a blimp on the right side of the airfield.

 Pan Am seaplane operations from Treasure Island during the war included